 - Why did you choose this university/college/school?
 Why did you choose this course and how does it relate to your previous study?
 Why do you wish to study in the UK?
-Why not stay in your own country to study, if similarthe courses is are available there
+Why not stay in your own country to study, if similar courses are available there?

 - What is your plan after completing the course?
 Do you intend to stay in the UK (for additional studies) or are you returning home?

 - If you are changing course or study pathway, why are you are making such a change of direction in your studies?

 - How do you explain any gaps in your previous education/employment history?

 - What is the course name and academic level?
 What qualification will you get after the course if you pass?
 This is all on your CAS and/or offer letter.

 - When does the course start and finish?
 How many terms/semesters is it?